 TRADITIONAL HANUKKAH POTATO PANCAKES CAN VARY IN all kinds of ways—from the size of each one to the coarseness of the potato shred.

 THESE LATKES ARE MEANT TO BE CRUNCHY AND AIRY, NOT LIKE A POTATO CAKE.
 They should be shredded with the coarsest shredder disk of a food processor or the largest holes in a manual shredder.
+If you want a latke with a more traditional center, use smaller shredder holes.
 When they are ready to fry, they are laid gently into the oil, a large spoonful at a time, and pressed flat to form a lacy pattern of loosely intertwined shreds, allowing oil to cook them all around.

 Many recipes direct you to get rid of the extra starch by soaking the potatoes in warm water first, but that isn’t necessary; what matters much more is extracting as much water as possible from the shredded potatoes, and paper towels just won’t work.
 Using a tea towel like a screw press—twisting the top so liquid is forced out of the cloth—is the easiest way.
 You might even need two towels to get the liquid out.

 TO VEER OFF THE TRADITIONAL PATH, try adding 1/2 cup Parmesan cheese to the batter for a nuttier taste, or add some shredded sweet potato to the mix for a sweeter latke.
 Traditional accompaniments are sour cream and apple sauce, but there are some interesting alternatives.
 Go Chinese with orange sauce, or try the plum sauce usually served with Peking duck.

 5 lbs Russet potatoes (about 10 orange-sized)

 1 large onion, chopped to small dice

 2 cups vegetable oil for frying